-I was on assignment with Google on Everest when Nick called me in the and asked me to film his ambitious expedition.
-I remember thinking: This is a crazy idea.
-I love it.
-Sign me up.
+I was on assignment on Everest when Nick Cienski called me to ask if I could film his ambitious expedition.
+I remember thinking: ‘this is a crazy idea!’
+Sign me up!

 Good morning Kathmandu!

 It's hard to believe that I'm back!
 A year ago, I survived a near fatal fall from the sky while paragliding and broke my back.
 They told me my career was over and that I'd never climb again.
 And here we are, gearing up to climb Everest.
 Here we go!